Obsessive/react-native-cacheable-image/README.md

 fork of react-native-cacheable-image

 ## Notes 2
-We got obsessed with this component and decided to refactor a bit to achieve the stability we needed. few things different from the original
+I got obsessed with this component and decided to refactor a bit to achieve the stability we needed. few things different from the original
 - Checks for corrupted downloads (on bad connections this is common, leading to caching and displaying the corrupted blank image file)
-- Logging.
+- Reactotron Logging.
 Lots of logging.
+Super chatty verbose logs.
 Set debug to 1 and see whats going on inside the component in real time using reactotron.
+- States are managed better.

 ### I recommend you try both the variants (this and the original) and leave a feedback so we can improve this component